Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Final Project/GNNs.md

 So, how do we go about solving these different graph tasks with neural networks?
 The first step is to think about how we will represent graphs to be compatible with neural networks.

 Machine learning models typically take rectangular or grid-like arrays as input.
 So, it’s not immediately intuitive how to represent them in a format that is compatible with deep learning.
 Graphs have up to four types of information that we will potentially want to use to make predictions: nodes, edges, global-context and connectivity.
 The first three are relatively straightforward: for example, with nodes we can form a node feature matrix N by assigning each node an index i and storing the feature for nodei in N. While these matrices have a variable number of examples, they can be processed without any special techniques.

+Another problem is that there are many adjacency matrices that can encode the same connectivity, and there is no guarantee that these different matrices would produce the same result in a deep neural network (that is to say, they are not **permutation invariant**).